-Postal zones are based on the distance that a mail piece travels from origination to destination.
-These distances are formulated into zones, which are seen on the USPS zone chart.
-Since zones are calculated based on where you are mailing from, make sure you use a USPS zone chart that is specific to your originating ZIP code.
+Postal Zones are based on the distance that a mail piece travels from origination to destination.
+These distances are formulated into zones, which are seen on a United States Postal Service (USPS® ) zone chart.
+Because zones are calculated based on where you are mailing from, make sure you use a USPS zone chart specific to your originating ZIP code.

 - Find the prefix for the destination ZIP code 06484

-Eight United States Postal Service (USPS) Zones measure the distance from a mailer's location to the receiver's location.
+Eight USPS Zones measure the distance from a mailer's location to the receiver's location.
 The mailer's local ZIP code is always the starting point.
-As shown below, zones increase from one (1) through eight (8) as the mailing address gets farther away.
+As shown in the following graphic, zones increase from one (1) through eight (8) as the mailing address gets farther away.
 The zones are used to gauge postage for the USPS.

 Entering the Correct Zone for Your Mail

-Below are instructions on how to obtain a Zone and enter it on your meter.
+Follow these instructions to obtain a Zone and enter it on your meter: